-- Construct a circular skeleton for the pangenome network with shared nodes and reference-specific nodes, according to positions of their related reference genes on the reference genome.
-If there are two or more representative genes similar to the same reference gene (≥95% identity and ≥90% overlap), use one of these representative genes to construct the skeleton and place the others on both sides of the skeleton in turn (Fig. S2 a). - 2.
-Arrange query-specific nodes region by region, including, - 2.1.
-Select query-specific nodes in a region spanning less than 30 nodes in the skeleton (see Supplementary Text 3 in Supplementary File S2 for more details). - 2.2.
-Arrange these query-specific nodes as follows, - For those that directly link with two nodes on the skeleton, place them on the bisector of the two skeleton nodes.
+- (1) Construct a circular skeleton for the pangenome network with shared nodes and reference-specific nodes, according to positions of their related reference genes on the reference genome.
+If there are two or more representative genes similar to the same reference gene (≥95% identity and ≥90% overlap), use one of these representative genes to construct the skeleton and place the others on both sides of the skeleton in turn (Fig. S2 a). - (2) Arrange query-specific nodes region by region, including, - a) Select query-specific nodes in a region spanning less than 30 nodes in the skeleton (see Supplementary Text 3 in Supplementary File S2 for more details). - b) Arrange these query-specific nodes as follows, - i.
+For those that directly link with two nodes on the skeleton, place them on the bisector of the two skeleton nodes.
 If there are two or more query-specific nodes directly linking with the same pair of nodes on the skeleton, place them on both sides of the bisector of these pair of skeleton nodes in turn (Fig. S2 b). - ii.
 Among the remaining nodes, for those that directly link with two placed nodes, place them on the bisectors of the placed ones.
-Iterate this step for five times (Fig. S2 c).

-iii.
-For the remaining nodes, place them into an arc without moving the placed nodes (Fig. S2 d), or else place them one by one starting near a placed node (Fig. S2 e).
+Iterate this step for five times (Fig. S2 c). - iii.
+For the remaining nodes, place them into an arc without moving the placed nodes (Fig. S2 d), alternatively place them one by one starting near a placed node (Fig. S2 e).

 Construction and visualization of the 5-E. coli-genome pangenome network.
 Genes were extracted from the complete genome for each strain (Supplementary Table S1).
-With E. coli K-12 as the reference, a pangenome network was generated for these five E. coli strains using our MetaPGN tool.
+With E. coli K-12 as the reference, a pangenome network was generated for these five E. coli strains using our MetaPGN tool (RRID, SCR_016472).
 In the visualization of this pangenome network, we used green, blue and red color to denote a reference-specific, shared, and query-specific node or edge, respectively, and specified sizes of nodes and widths of edges with their occurrence frequency in the input genomes.

 Assessment of the gene alignment-based assembly recruitment strategy.
-A gene alignmentbased strategy was used for recruitment of metagenome assemblies in this study, which considers 1) the count of genes on an assembly (c), and 2) the ratio of the number of shared genes (designated as aforementioned) on an assembly to the total number of genes on that assembly (r). c = 3 paired with r = 0.5, requiring at least 3 genes including 2 shared genes containing in an assembly, was chosen for recruitment of metagenome assemblies in this study.
+Traditionally, an assembled sequence is considered to be derived from a genome if the sequence aligns with the genome over certain cutoffs (genome alignment-based strategy).
+Given that basic elements in a pangenome network are genes (nodes), to exploit information generated in gene redundancy elimination and to reduce computation time, we introduce a gene alignment-based strategy for recruitment of metagenome assemblies in this study, which considers 1) the count of genes on an assembly (c), and 2) the ratio of the number of shared genes (designated as aforementioned) on an assembly to the total number of genes on that assembly (r).
+The following parameters were chosen for recruitment of metagenome assemblies in this study: c = 3 paired with c = 0.5.
+These parameters recruit assemblies containing at least 3 genes, including 2 shared genes.